junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

     $ wpa_passphrase ${SSID} ${PASSWORD} > wifiap.conf

-Step 3.
-Connecting to the Wi-Fi AP, Enabling BT, and Setting Up OTBR on i.MX MPU platform.
+Step3.
+Connecting to the Wi-Fi AP, Enabling BT, and Setting Up OTBR on the i.MX MPU Platform.

 #### For i.MX93 EVK + IW612 platform